We suggest you at least 10 strategic points where you can take your most beautiful photos and immortalize the most characteristic corners of Gratteri:

 You will take with you a shot of a characteristic and well-kept corner of the ancient Saracen district near what was mentioned in the 1500s as the Vucciria Vecchia.

-You have arrived in the Porta Grandi district which was accessed from Vicolo Albanese on the edge of the Crati stream, now covered.
+You have arrived at the Porta Grandi district which was accessed from Vicolo Albanese on the edge of the Crati stream, now covered.
 Then continue towards the Piazzetta Mulinello, then raise your eyes towards the ancient clock tower, you will find yourself in front of one of the most evocative places in the Madonie.

 After a proper visit to the museum, we advise you to take a photo from that perspective, from which you can see what remains of the district of “di la Terra Vecchia” in the area called Conigliera with its precipitous walls above the “Bocca Inferno”.